hackclub/sprig/docs.md

 ## Sprites and Tiles

-Each cell can contain any number of sprites stacked on top of each other.
+Each tile can contain any number of sprites stacked on top of each other.

 Sprites contain:
 ```